musicathon/JamPodd/README.md

 * Find the Demonstration video here:   [Demo video](https://youtu.be/4avEy_a7yVY)

 A Web Music player with the ability to search for songs, create/edit playlists, add songs to playlists, and of course, play songs and playlists. \
-Sign In via BITS Mail for an immersive expreience.
+Sign In via BITS Mail for an seamless expreience.